Craigacp/MIToolbox/README.md

 	- install MinGW from https://sourceforge.net/projects/mingw-w64/
 	- add MinGW binaries folders to PATH, e.g. `mingw/bin`, `mingw/msys/bin`
 	- run `make x64_win` to compile a 64-bit Windows dll.
+ - Java (requires Java 8)
+    - run `make x64`, `sudo make install` to build and install the C library.
+    - then `make java` to build the JNI wrapper.
+    - then run `mvn package` in the `java` directory to build the jar file.
+    - you will need to add the libmitoolbox-java.so file to your java library path.
+    - Note: the Java code should work on all platforms and future versions of Java, but the included Makefile only works on Ubuntu & Java 8.

 Update History
+ - 14/01/2018 - v3.1.0 - Adding a Java wrapper through JNI.
  - 08/02/2017 - v3.0.1 - Bug fix to ensure ANSI C compatibility.
  - 07/01/2017 - v3.0.0 - Refactored internals to expose integer information theoretic calculations.
  - 10/01/2016 - v2.1.2 - Relicense from LGPL to BSD.
 Added checks to ensure input MATLAB types are doubles.